 The Kick Off

 On April 24th we left Brazil for an open plan long-term trip.
-Just one way ticket, savings and lots of dreams.
+Just one way ticket, savings, some secrets to budget backpacking, and lots of dreams.
 The idea to start a travel blog was born a couple of months before and that´s how Love and Road began.

 Love and Road Journey

 Continents – Africa, Asia and Europe

 (during this trip just 8 countries, but in total we already visited 29 countries since 2006)